THE EVENT PLANNER

 It should be common sense that when you are working within tighter budget parameters, that award winning or high demand vendor is most likely going to be a long shot when it comes to affordability.
 This falls true for vendors that are located outside of your immediate area as well.
 Stick with local vendors that are a little less well known but more within your desired price point.
 This will prevent spending valuable time (for you and the vendor) seeking quotes that are going to be out of your financial reach.

-Couples think that vendors ask what their budget is, so they can potentially charge them more because they think they can handle it.
-This is one of the biggest myths in the wedding industry.
+Couples think that vendors ask what their budget is, so they can inflate their pricing This is one of the BIGGEST myths in the wedding industry.
 They ask this so that they know if…well, to be frank….so they know if you can afford them before they spend hours building a quote for you.
 If you love a particular vendor’s work, you can reach out to them and be upfront about what your budget is for their product/service.
-Often times, they can quote you by a “here's what we can do that is within your budget” method but if they simply aren’t able to meet your budget, they might be able to recommend another vendor with a similar style.
+Most will tell you up front if you are going to be a good fit for each other.

-You will have the highest potential to get better pricing from your vendors by having a wedding planner!
+You will have the best chance to save, with your vendors if you have an experienced wedding planner!